chetnashah/webconcepts/SEO.md

 `Backlinks` - other companies, websites have links to your site so you get more traffic.
 This is usually based on credebility.

 `Ads` - ads setup links to your site.

+## Check if google knows about your site

+e.g. `site:wikipedia.org`

+type `site:yoursitename` in URL bar.